Corporate - Group taxationLast reviewed - 21 December 2022

 With respect to the member state options included in the ATAD, Austria applied the safeguard clause (‘bona-fide clause’) also to CFCs resident or situated in third countries.
 Furthermore, a de-minimis exception in case the passive income of the foreign CFC is below one-third of its overall income is foreseen.

-According to the Tax Reform Act 2020, the provisions against hybrids provided by the EU Directive 2017/952 (ATAD 2) were implemented in local law as of 1 January 2020.
+According to the Tax Reform Act 2020, the provisions against hybrids provided by the EU Directive 2017/952 (ATAD 2) were implemented in domestic law as of 1 January 2020.
 The wording of the domestic anti-hybrid rules strongly coincides with the wording of the ATAD.